-The Hartlepool and District U3A Committee will appoint a Trustee who will act as the designated Trustee for the complaint.
-The Committee may also contact the

-Third Age Trust and request support from the Regional Trustee, a Trust volunteer and/or National Office staff.
-The Committee will inform the complainant that additional support has been requested and the reasons why.
+The committee will appoint a Trustee who acts as the designated Trustee for managing complaints.
+The committee may also contact the Third Age Trust and request support from the Regional Trustee, a Trust volunteer and/or u3a Office staff.
+The committee will inform the complainant that additional support has been requested and the reasons why.

-A letter or email will be sent to the complainant confirming receipt of the complaint
+A letter or email will be sent to the complainant confirming receipt of the complaint and

-- if the complaint is deemed to be a disciplinary matter then the disciplinary procedure will be followed. - if the complaint is deemed to not involve a disciplinary matter then the following process will be undertaken:
+- if the complaint is deemed to be a disciplinary then the disciplinary procedure will be followed. - if the complaint is deemed to not involve a grievance or disciplinary matter then the following process will be undertaken.

 The Chair will appoint either one or two people to lead on the investigation.
 This will include gathering information and conducting interviews related to the complaint.
-The person/s against whom the complaint has been made will be informed about the basis of the complaint.
-This will include the letter of complaint and any supporting documentation or statements from other members.
+The person(s) against whom the complaint has been made will be informed about the basis of the complaint.
+This will include the letter of complaint and any supporting documentation or other member statements.
 The result of these investigations must not be disclosed to any other Trustees at this stage, in order to not bias any appeal.

-The Chair will appoint a subcommittee of three Committee members to hear the complaint not including him/herself.

-The timetable for the date of the meeting to hear the complaint will be short, preferably within 14 days.
+The Chair will appoint a subcommittee of three committee members to hear the complaint.
+The timetable for the date of the meeting to hear the complaint will be short, within 14 days.
 The subcommittee will then consider the matter, taking into account any mitigating circumstances and agree what action to take.
 This could include, for example, a change of procedures, a change of venue for monthly meetings or whatever outcome is deemed the most appropriate as a solution.